 Do you love chewing gum?
 You're not alone.
 The average American chews 1.8 pounds of gum every year, according to data from the U.S. Census Bureau.
-While you may think of gum as a type of candy, that's not the whole story.
+While you may think of gum as a type of sweet, that's not strictly true.
 Some types of gum are actually good for your teeth.
 If you opt for sugar-free varieties, you can enjoy the following benefits of chewing gum.

-Saliva doesn't just keep your mouth moist and comfortable.
-Saliva also helps wash away food debris and remove bacteria that can cause tooth decay.
+Saliva doesn't just keep your mouth moist and comfortable; it also helps wash away food debris and remove germs that can cause tooth cavities.
 Nutrients like calcium and other substances such as fluoride are found in saliva, and these substances help strengthen tooth enamel.
-Since chewing gum helps increase your salivary flow, it can aid in preventing tooth decay.
+Since chewing gum helps increase your salivary flow, it can aid in preventing tooth cavities.

-According to studies, people can reduce tooth decay just by chewing sugar-free gum for 20 minutes after eating, reports the ADA.
-Of course, that doesn't mean that chewing gum is a substitute for regular brushing with a toothpaste such as Colgate Total Advanced Deep Clean, which helps prevent plaque, gingivitis, tartar build-up, cavities and bad breath.
-Rather, consider the benefits of chewing gum as a helpful addition to your oral care routine.
+Studies have shown that people can reduce tooth cavities just by chewing sugar-free gum for 20 minutes after eating, reports the ADA.
+Of course, that doesn't mean chewing gum is a substitute for regular brushing, which helps to prevent plaque, gum problems, tartar build-up, cavities and bad breath.
+Rather, consider the benefits of chewing gum a helpful addition to your oral care routine.

-Teeth whitening is a major concern and for good reason.
-Many common habits can lead to tooth discoloration, including drinking coffee and smoking.
-Foods like red sauces and dark-colored fruits can discolor the teeth, too.
+Teeth whitening is a major concern, and for good reason.
+Many common habits can lead to tooth discolouration, including drinking coffee and smoking.
+Foods like red sauces and dark-coloured fruits can discolour the teeth, too.
 Many products are available to help remove these surface stains, including toothpastes and at-home whitening kits.

 There are even whitening chewing gums on the market.
 These products can be chewed after meals and help wash away food particles that could cause stains by stimulating salivary flow.
 These gums also coat the teeth to help prevent stains.